siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/multiThreading/threadLifeCycle/ThreadLifeCycle.md

 ## 1. NEW

-* A thread is in NEW state when it is created but not started.
+* A thread is in NEW abstractState when it is created but not started.
 * Created using new Thread().
 * Moves to RUNNABLE when start() is called.